The Graduate Writing & Tutoring Center

-(Contact us if the available timeslots don’t work for your course schedule and/or your timezone!)
+Please contact us — email link on the right — if the available timeslots don’t work for your course schedule and/or your timezone.
+(All times listed are Pacific Time.)

 Our Mission

-The Graduate Writing & Tutoring Center seeks to empower graduate students at MIIS by providing with useful, immediate takeaways from our tutoring sessions while supporting students with tools and suggestions to independently improve their own academic and professional skills.
-We assist students of all disciplines and of all language backgrounds in strengthening their communication skills.
+The Graduate Writing & Tutoring Center seeks to empower graduate students at MIIS by providing with useful, immediate takeaways from our tutoring sessions while supporting students with tools and suggestions to independently improve their academic and professional communication skills.
+We assist students of all disciplines and language backgrounds in strengthening their communication skills.

 Tutoring Sessions

-• During a tutoring session, you will have 50 minutes with your tutor to discuss your topic/assignment.
-Our tutors will ask you questions about your session goals and concerns and guide you through the process.
+- During a tutoring session, our tutors will ask you questions about your session goals and concerns and guide you through ideas for improving your communication skills.

-• You can ask for help from our tutors on a variety of scholarly and professional genres.
-These might range from your academic course work (e.g., research papers, analytical essays, policy memos, presentations) to more professional products such as conference abstracts and presentations, op-eds, grant proposals, journal articles, blog posts, etc.
+- You can ask for help from our tutors on a variety of scholarly and professional genres.
+These might range from your academic course work (e.g., research papers, analytical essays, policy memos, presentations) to more professional products such as conference abstracts and presentations, op-eds, grant proposals and applications, journal articles, blog posts, etc.

-• Your session focuses on you and your needs.
-The tutors are committed to helping you express yourself more clearly, and this means that they are not going to “fix” your work, but will help give you the tools to do so.
+- Your session focuses on you and your needs.
+The tutors are committed to helping you express yourself more clearly.
+This means that they are not going to “fix” your work, but will help give you the tools to do so.

-• We have both on-site (in Monterey) and online (by Zoom) appointments available.
+- We have both on-site (MIIS campus) and online (by Zoom) appointments available.
 When you book your appointment, let us know which you prefer.

-• Please let your tutor know what you would like to talk to them about when you make your appointment, so they can prepare in advance.
+- Please let your tutor know what you would like to work on with them when you make your appointment so they can prepare in advance.

-• If you would like your tutor to review a draft/assignment with you, please e-mail your product to your tutor at least 24 hours before your appointment so that they have time to read your paper.
+- If you would like your tutor to review a draft/assignment with you, please e-mail your product to your tutor at least 24 hours before your appointment so that they have time to read your work.
 Don’t worry if a draft is not “perfect” or “finished.”
 Send it along anyway!

-• Once an appointment is made through the system, you will receive a confirmation email about your appointment.
-Our tutors will also get in touch with you to request your paper and make the necessary arrangements if your appointment will be held on Zoom.
+- Once an appointment is made through the system, you will receive a confirmation email about your appointment.
+Our tutors will also get in touch with you to request your paper and make the necessary arrangements for the meeting.

 Workshops

-The GWC will offer workshops throughout the semester.
-We try to offer them during the Community Hour timeslot on Tuesdays (12-2 PST).
-Please check MiCommunity for announcements of details and times!
+The GWC offers occasional workshops.
+We try to offer them during the MIIS Community Hour timeslot on Tuesdays (12-2 PST).
+Please check MiCommunity for announcements of details and times of any upcoming workshops.

-Watch the Academic Integrity Workshop here.
+Watch the FA23 Academic Integrity Workshop here.
 (Passcode: w+7Y6RRr)

 Watch the Academic Presentations Workshop here.